-During the last few weeks of summer I really like to take some time to prep my kids, their closets, their rooms, and my entire home for the coming school year.
+During the last few weeks of summer, I like to take some time to prep my kids, their closets, their rooms, and my entire home for the coming school year.
 And I love using my back to school checklist to help me keep my large family organized!

 The back to school time period is the perfect time to do some decluttering and re-organizing of family spaces as the kids have grown (and outgrown) old clothing, toys, and pastimes during the last year.
 I'll spend an hour or two with each one of my kids using this checklist to “take inventory” of where we stand so that I can get them set up for back-to-school success!